joelandman/tsdbcli/README.md

     \set format=csv
     \set output=disk.read.data
-    select value/1000 from usn-01.disktotals.readkbs
+    select value/1000 from /usn-01.disktotals.readkbs/ limit 100

 In these examples, $USER is the username, $PASS is the password.
+Note that the queries are converted to queries.
+The InfluxDB escaping is not automatic, you will need to escape or quote the series names properly, according to the InfluxDB developers.

+Note also that the database does not currently signal problems with series names in a uniform manner, so you may not get any rows back if you issue a query for something it interprets differently from what you expect.

 Commands